blankworker1/ALLOCATE/README.md

 Scarce inputs must be allocated among competing uses.

-Every unit of input is assigned—explicitly or implicitly—to immediate use, delayed use, transformation, or loss.
+Every unit of input is assigned - explicitly or implicitly - to immediate use, delayed use, transformation, or loss.
 Non-allocation is itself an allocation decision.

 ### Axiom 4 — Time Irreversibility